typicaleoxx/typicaleoxx/README.md

-# Hey there, I'm Sneha! 👋
+# Hey there, I’m Sneha! 👋

 ## About Me:
-I'm Sneha, a proud Xavierian diving into the world of techh!
+I’m Sneha, a proud Xavierian diving into the tech world!

-- 📚 **Bookworm Alert:** I love getting lost in new worlds through books.<br>
+- 📚 **Bookworm:** I love getting lost in new books and exploring different worlds.<br>
-- 📺 **Modern Family Fanatic:** It's my ultimate binge-watch.
-Can't resist the hilarious Dunphy-Pritchett-Tucker family shenanigans!<br><br>
+- 📺 **Modern Family Fan:** It's my go-to binge-watch!
+I can’t get enough of the hilarious antics of the Dunphy-Pritchett-Tucker family!<br><br>

-## What I'm Up To 🔍
+## What I’m Up To 🔍
-Right now, I'm diving into Python Django, learning the ropes as a beginner.
-I'm really excited to build my skills and soak up all the knowledge I can.
-While Django is my main focus for now, I'm also super interested in Web3 and the possibilities it brings.
-Blockchain development is on my radar, but for now, I'm all about getting the basics down with Django.
-When I'm not coding, you'll probably find me with a book or laughing at episodes of Modern Family.
-It's all about finding that balance, right? <br><br>
+Right now, I’m learning Python Django as a beginner and really excited about building my skills.
+While Django is my main focus, I’m also curious about Web3 and all the possibilities it brings.
+Blockchain development is definitely on my radar, but for now, I’m concentrating on getting the hang of Django.
+When I’m not coding, you can probably find me with a book or laughing at episodes of *Modern Family*.
+Finding that balance is key, right? <br><br>

 ## My Journey in Code 💻
-One of my favorite projects is GuessTheMovie, a Python game where you guess popular Bollywood movies based on their iconic dialogues. 🎬 It's a fun throwback with lines from classic Bollywood films.
-I made it during my early days of learning Python, and it's one of my first creations, so it holds a special place in my heart.
-If you love a challenge and some Bollywood nostalgia, check out my repos and give it a try!
-I'd love to see your scores!<br><br>
+One of my favorite projects is **GuessTheMovie**, a Python game where you guess popular Bollywood movies from their iconic dialogues. 🎬 It’s a fun throwback to classic Bollywood films.
+I created it during my early days of learning Python, so it has a special place in my heart.
+If you love a challenge and some Bollywood nostalgia, check out my repos and give it a shot!
+I’d love to see how you do!<br><br>

 ## Seeking Advice 🌱
-As I navigate my coding journey, I'm always open to suggestions and advice from experienced pros like you!
-If you have any tips or recommendations for me, I'd be more than grateful.
-Let's learn and grow together! <br><br>
+As I navigate my coding journey, I’m always open to suggestions from experienced pros like you!
+If you have any tips or recommendations, I’d really appreciate it.
+Let’s learn and grow together! <br><br>

-## Let's Chat! 💬
+## Let’s Chat! 💬
-Got any suggestions, cool project idea, book recommendation, or just want to geek out over Modern Family?, Im all ears.
-Drop me a line at [lsneha991@gmail.com](mailto:lsneha991@gmail.com)!
-I'm always down for a chat about anything and everything under the sun.<br><br>
+Got any suggestions, cool project ideas, book recommendations, or just want to geek out over *Modern Family*?
+I’m all ears!
+Feel free to drop me a line at [lsneha991@gmail.com](mailto:lsneha991@gmail.com).
+I’m always up for a chat about anything and everything!<br><br>

 ## Connect with Me! 🤝
-Check out my GitHub repositories and drop a star on anything that catches your eye.
-Let's connect, collaborate, and create some awesome stuff together! <br><br>
+Check out my GitHub repositories and give a star to anything that catches your eye.
+Let’s connect, collaborate, and create some awesome stuff together! <br><br>

 ## Socials 🌐